 Some examples of how your data reports are used include:

 These are just a few of the questions that you will be helping answer.
 It will take time before we have good answers to all these questions.
 Each season we are learning more and more.
 Your data will help in many ways.

 THE NORTH DAKOTA COCORAHS TEAM

 NORTH DAKOTA STATE COORDINATORS

-Adnan Akyüz, the North Dakota CoCoRaHS State coordinator, is the State Climatologist of North Dakota and the director of the North Dakota Agricultural Weather Network.
+Adnan Akyüz, the North Dakota CoCoRaHS State coordinator, is the State Climatologist of North Dakota and professor of climatological practices at the North Dakota State University.
 He served as the state climatologist of Missouri for eight years.
 He helped start CoCoRaHS in Missouri in 2004.
 Then he moved on to climate services with the National Weather Service Central Region HQ for two years.
-He has a B.S. degree in Meteorological Engineering in Istanbul, Turkey, M.S. and Ph.D. degrees in Atmospheric Science at the University of Missouri-Columbia.
+He has a B.S. degree in Meteorology, M.S., and Ph.D. degrees in Atmospheric Science.